-132. The Director-General shall -
+Expiry, termination 132.
+The Director-General shall

-- (a) if he is satisfied that a licence contract recorded under subsection (2) of section 125 has expired or been terminated, record that fact in the register upon a request made in writing to that effect signed by or on behalf of the parties thereto; - (b) record in the register the expiry, termination, annulment or invalidation of a licence contract under any provision of this Part.
+or invalidation of (a) if he is satisfied that a licence contract recorded under subsection licence contract.
+(2) of section 125 has expired or been terminated, record that fact in the register upon a request made in writing to that effect signed by or on behalf of the parties thereto;

-CHAPTER XXVI
+(b) record in the register the expiry, termination, annulment or invalidation of a licence contract under any provision of this Part.

-RENUNCIATION AND NULLITY OF REGISTRATION OF A MARK
+CHAPTER XXVI RENUNCIATION AND NULLITY OF REGISTRATION OF A MARK it in the register and cause such record to be published in the